Galloway: Land use

 Historically Galloway has been known both for horses and for cattle rearing, and milk and beef production are both still major industries.
 There is also substantial timber production and some fisheries.
 The combination of hills and high rainfall make Galloway ideal for hydroelectric power production, and the Galloway Hydro Power scheme was begun in 1929.
 Since then, electricity generation has been a significant industry.
 More recently wind turbines have been installed at a number of locations on the watershed, and a large offshore wind-power plant is planned, increasing Galloway's 'green energy' production.

 History

-Galloway landmarks on Ptolemy's map
+Mesolithic and Neolithic

-The 2nd century geographer Ptolemy produced a map of Britain in his Geography, in which he describes the landmarks and peoples of the island.
-The landmarks were identified long ago, and a number of them relate to Galloway:
+It is thought that aspects of the Barsalloch Fort site in Galloway date to the Mesolithic period.
+A number of sites date to the Neolithic; these include the Drumtroddan standing stones, the Torhousekie stone circle, and the Cairnholy chambered cairn.
+There is also evidence of one of the earliest pit-fall traps in Europe which was discovered near Glenluce, Wigtownshire.